Stephen Talbot: Public Broadcasting Service (PBS) and freelance production

+Talbot produced and directed the feature documentary "The Movement and the 'Madman' " for the PBS series American Experience in 2023.
+The film reveals how anti-Vietnam war protests in the U.S. in the fall of 1969 pressured President Nixon and his national security adviser Henry Kissinger to call off their planned major escalation of the war, including the threatened use of nuclear weapons.
+The film has been broadcast in a number of countries, including the UK, Australia, France and Vietnam.

+Personal life

 Stephen Talbot lives in San Francisco with his wife, Pippa Gordon, a medical social worker.
 They named their son Dashiell, now an attorney, after San Francisco mystery writer Dashiell Hammett.
 Their daughter, Caitlin, graduated with an M.F.A. from American Conservatory Theater, in San Francisco.
 In 2015, he wrote a story, "Call the Midwife", reminiscing about the home birth of his daughter.

 Talbot's sister, New Yorker magazine staffer Margaret Talbot, wrote The Entertainer: Movies, Magic and My Father's Twentieth Century (Riverhead Books, 2012), about their father, Lyle Talbot, and their family history.
 His younger brother, David Talbot, is the author of several books, including Season of the Witch (about San Francisco in the 1960s and 1970s), and was the founder and original editor-in-chief of Salon.com.
 His sister, Cynthia, is a medical doctor in Portland, Oregon.
 His nephew, Joe Talbot, won the Best Director prize at Sundance for his debut feature film, The Last Black Man in San Francisco (2019).